-• Class of 2022 four-year graduation rate is calculated for campuses if they: (a) served grade 9, as well as grade 11 or 12, in the first and fifth years of the cohort or (b) served grade 12 in the first and fifth years of the cohort.

-- Class of 2021 five-year graduation rate follows the same cohort of students for one additional year. - Class of 2020 six-year graduation rate follows the same cohort of students for two additional years. - Annual dropout rate for school year 2021-22 for grades 9-12 is used if a campus has students enrolled in grade 9, 10, 11, or 12 but does not have a four-year, five-year, or six-year graduation rate.
-This proxy for the graduation rate is calculated by converting the grade 9-12 annual dropout rate into a positive measure.
-Please see Annual Dropout Rate-Conversion on the following pages.
+- Four-year graduation rate is calculated for campuses if they: (a) served grade 9, as well as grade 11 or 12, in the first and fifth years of the cohort or (b) served grade 12 in the first and fifth years of the cohort. - Five-year graduation rate follows the same cohort of students for one additional year. - Six-year graduation rate follows the same cohort of students for two additional years. - Prior year's 9-12 annual dropout rate for grades 9-12 is used if a campus has students enrolled in grade 9, 10, 11, or 12 but does not have a four-year, five-year, or six-year graduation rate.
+This proxy for the graduation rate is calculated by converting the grade 912 annual dropout rate into a positive measure.
+Please see Annual Dropout Rate-Conversion later in this chapter.